Last reviewed by Dr Philippa Kaye and scan expert Gill Harrison: April 2024

 This scan-based boy/girl prediction theory is based on the assumption that a boy's skull and a girl's skull look different – and that you can see that in a scan picture.
 It assumes that a boy's head and facial features will be bigger and blockier than a girl's, and that there are some telltale points of difference in the shape of the cheekbones, jawbone and forehead.

-But before you start analysing your 12-week scan picture, be warned that, according to Professor Christoph Lees, Consultant Obstetrician and spokesperson for the Royal College of Obstetricians and Gynaecologists, "there is no scientific evidence that it works".
+But before you start analysing your 12-week scan picture, be warned that, according to Christoph Lees, Professor of Obstetrics at Imperial College London and a faculty speaker for the International Society of Ultrasound in Obstetrics and Gynaecology, "there is no scientific evidence that it works".

 In fact, most experts would agree that any differences between male skulls and female skulls don't develop until after puberty – so a few more years yet for that baby in your belly.
-And, for this reason, Kristina Killgrove, a bioarchaeologist at the University of West Florida says that the theory makes no sense whatsoever.
+And, for this reason, Kristina Killgrove, a bioarchaeologist, science writer and research scholar at the Ronin Institute, says that the theory makes no sense whatsoever.
 "Until you get to maturity, or at least puberty," she says, "you just don't get these sexually dimorphic features of skulls in males and females."

 3. The Ramzi Theory or Ramzi Method